 Atty.
-Allesandra Fay V. Albarico was elected Compliance Officer/ Chief Information Officer in January 10, 2018 and was re-elected on December 14, 2018, October 28, 2019 and October 20, 2020.
+Allesandra Fay V. Albarico was elected Compliance Officer/ Chief Information Officer in January 10, 2018 and was re-elected on December 14, 2018 and October 28, 2019.
 She is currently the Assistant Corporate Secretary and Head of the Legal Department of ISOC Holdings, Inc. and its subsidiaries.
 She was an Executive Assistant and Court Attorney at the Court of Appeals, Pre-test Lawyer for the 2011 Bar Examinations (Supreme Court-Office of the Chairman), Associate at Dato Inciong & Associates, Legal Manager at Citicore Power Inc., and Legal Counsel at Megawide Construction Corporation.
 Atty.
 Albarico holds a degree of Bachelor of Arts major in Legal Management (university scholar).
 She passed the 2010 Philippine Bar Examinations and was admitted to the Bar the following year.
 She likewise holds Master of Laws degree and diploma in Leadership and Management Development Program.
-She is also a professorial lecturer of law in various law schools and a certified compliance officer.
-Atty.
-Albarico is an arbitrator trained by the Philippine Dispute Resolution Center, Inc. (PDRCI) and is currently a participant of the University of Asia and the Pacific's (UA&P) Strategic Business Economics Program.
-She recently completed her Doctorate Degree in Civil Law from the University of Santo Tomas.
+She is currently pursuing a doctorate degree in Civil Law and was elected as Vice-President (DCL) of the Graduate School of Law Student Council while concurrently serving as Professor of Law on Obligations and Contracts in a state university.
+Last 2019, she passed the certification examination for compliance officers.